FatalErrorDriveB/Donation_Keeper-CommandLine-/README.md

 		File Format Error

 Version 1.0.0
-	Known Bugs:
+	Known Bugs

 	File Format Error:
 		There is a bug still that may cause the list to appear like this 30.33First Last $20.12
 		First $10.21
+	Fix:

 		If this happens than simply open the donation_total.txt file and move the "Name" down to the next line; 		like so:
 			30.33